department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/new-claim.md

 <div class="call-out" markdown="1">

-If you are already getting disability benefits but think you may qualify for more, you can file a new claim.
+If you're already getting disability benefits but think you may qualify for more, you can file a new claim.

 When you file a new claim, you may get:
 - More financial support